ketil-malde/ektools/README.md

 Ektools is a small collection of utilities/library functions to work with Simrad EK60 and EK80 echo sounder data.
-There are two executable programs which take a RAW file as their parameter:
+There are several executable programs which take a RAW file as their parameter:

 - ekplot - simple plot of the raw data from each channel